 Exploring Wupatki National Monument

 While there are many ruins around Wupatki National Monument, only several are open to be explored by the public.
-Please leave everything as you find it and do not climb on the ruins in order to preserve them.
+Please leave everything as you find it and do not climb on the ruins.
+This will help preserve them for the many years to come.

 Trails are open from sunrise to sunset while the visitor’s center is open from 9 a.m. to 4:30 p.m. with a closure from noon until 1 p.m.
-Check with the monument website for pandemic updates, holiday hours, or other closures.
-Pets are not permitted on the trails.
+Check with the monument website updates, holiday hours, and other closures.
+Please note that pets are not permitted on the trails.

 We started at the Wupatki Pueblo, which is adjacent to the visitor’s center.
 We don’t always stop at visitor’s centers, but we definitely recommend stopping here.
 There is a nice museum that provides a lot of information on the area and the people that occupied it.
 There is also a small shop, restrooms, and air conditioning for a little relief from the desert heat.
 The staff are happy to answer any questions you have on the monument.